CognifyEVOrg/blinkey-ide/DEV_SETUP.md

-# Development Setup Guide for Blinky AI-Powered Arduino IDE
+# Development Setup Guide for Blinkey AI-Powered Arduino IDE

 This guide explains how to work with the Arduino CLI for extending the IDE with AI capabilities.